RedShedD/Reds-Hyprland-DE/README.md

 - **Portable design** - The system should be as portable and abstract as possible to prevent unused features
   - Example: Trackpad gestures will not be used at a desktop.
 Thus no trackpad features

+- **Visual cohesion** - Apps should have consistent design and feel homogeneous